 We advise groups of congregations be led by a Council of Evangelists, made of members of each congregation and lead by a Patriarch and a Matriarch.
 In new areas, members of the Seventy in the Fellowship can assist those trying to organize, but it is the sustaining vote of the members of each church to determine local leadership.
 Evangelists travel between Congregations, preaching and laboring as needed.

-The Fellowship is lead by the First Presidency and the Council of Elders.
-The First Presidency oversees the Fellowship as counseled by the co-presidents of the Apostles, the co-presidents of the Seventy, and the Patriarch and Matriarch of the Fellowship.
+The Church of Jesus Christ in Christian Fellowship is lead by the Council of Elders.
+The First Elder and Elect Lady from the First Presidency oversees the Fellowship as counseled by the co-presidents of the Apostles, the co-presidents of the Seventy, and the Patriarch and Matriarch of the Fellowship.
 In addition, a lay member is chosen to represent the Assembly of the Saints.
 The Apostles have been called to help bring unity in Christ to the many Latter Day Saint Denominations.
 The Seventy have been called to help assist Saints called to organize Synagogues, Congregations. and Stakes.
 We are a Church only in the fact that we are a community of people.
+In reality, the Saints are the Church, you are the Church.